 Old Food Street

 Sizzling spicy foods on display in Gowalmandi reminds of what Vasco de Gama shouted after setting his foot on South Asian soils on the dawn of May 21, 1498, "For Christ and spices!"
-No data for consumption of spices in Gowalmandi Food Street are available but a proprietor of one of the biggest shops in the street told, "On the average I sell about 120 Kilograms mutton and over 40 kilograms of chicken every day.
+No data for consumption of spices in Gowalmandi Food Street are available but a proprietor of one of the biggest shops in the street said, "On average, I sell about 120 Kilograms of mutton and over 40 kilograms of chicken every day.
 People prefer to eat mutton karahi and chicken barbecued.
 A milk shop proprietor said, "My daily milk consumption - in the form of chilled milk, yogurt, Kheer, khoya, lassi -- is over 2000 kilograms."
 (Consumption should be a little more now.
 This data is old.)

-On my last visit to the food street, I had enough on my own plate, literally, to deal with but I could not help noticing what was happening on an open-air dinning table being shared by another family -- mother, father and five children.
+On my last visit to the food street, I had enough on my own plate, literally, to deal with but I could not help noticing what was happening on an open-air dining table being shared by another family -- mother, father, and five children.
 Each one of the children had thought of something different to order but they ultimately settled for Tez Massala Mukkhan Mutton Karahi and Chicken Tikkas followed by chilled Kheer served in thoothees.

-Once the ordered food was laid out, the disciplinarian mother served the helpings in plates of her children and husband, of course giving him the best and the biggest share (a good old-tradition withering rapidly).
+Once the ordered food was laid out, the disciplinarian mother served the helpings in plates of her children and husband, of course giving him the best and the biggest share (a good old tradition withering rapidly).
 Mother told the children to start their supper with the name of Allah Almighty, the most merciful and the most beneficent.
 After counting the pieces in his plate, the younger boy instead of eating innocently remarked, "Mama!
-Just like home, you are giving me lesser even in the Food Street.
-She looked at her food-obsessed son sternly and spontaneously pointed out, "And just like home, you are looking what others have got instead of concentrating at what is in front of you even in the Food Street."
+Just like home, you are giving me less even in Food Street.
+She looked at her food-obsessed son sternly and spontaneously pointed out, "And just like home, you are looking at what others have got instead of concentrating at what is in front of you even in the Food Street."
 The dialogue reminds me of my own mother.
 What has the place got to do with parenting?
 It remains the same.

 Gowalmandi Food Street experience used to be packed with dining options.
 Why a permanent cultural feature of Lahore has been destroyed.
 I keep thinking.